A law student in business attire stands in a crowd, smiling.

 Work across the country

-Students who obtain their JD from UCalgary Law are eligible to article in any Canadian province (with the exception of Quebec, which is a civil law jurisdiction).
+UCalgary Law graduates are eligible to article in any Canadian province (except for Quebec, which is a civil law jurisdiction).
 We have students from across Canada every year who want to work in their home province.
-The Career and Professional Development Office is well-versed in, and well-connected to, opportunities all across the country.
-We have strong connections not only in Calgary, but across Alberta.
-As well, we offer many opportunities to our students who hail from the West, including an annual firm hop, alumni reception and boutique and small firm event hosted in Vancouver.
-Employers from Toronto and Vancouver come on campus to recruit UCalgary Law students during formal recruitment processes.
+The Career and Professional Development Office is well-versed in, and well-connected to, opportunities at home and across the country.
+We offer annual firm hops in Vancouver and Toronto, as well as a boutique and small firm event in Vancouver.
+We also host on-campus interviews for employers from Toronto and Vancouver.
 In recent years, we’ve helped students get back to Victoria, Winnipeg, Kamloops, Halifax, Saskatoon, Ottawa, and more.

 Certification in Common Law in French